sachincool/automate_vouchers/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the BSD 2-Clause License.

 ## 🆘 Support

 For issues and questions:

 1. Check the troubleshooting section
 2. Review the logs for error details
 3. Test individual components